cp2k/cp2k/INSTALL.md

   * Supports single precision and double precision fft calculations with the use of dedicated APIs.
   * Double precision is the default API chosen when set using the `-D__PW_FPGA` flag.
   * Single precision can be set using an additional `-D__PW_FPGA_SP` flag along with the `-D__PW_FPGA` flag.
   * Kernel code has to be synthesized separately and copied to a specific location.
   * See https://github.com/pc2/fft3d-fpga for the kernel code and instructions for synthesis.
   * Read `src/pw/fpga/README.md` for information on the specific location to copy the binaries to.
   * Currently supported FFT3d sizes - 16^3, 32^3, 64^3.
   * Include aocl compile flags and `-D__PW_FPGA -D__PW_FPGA_SP` to `CFLAGS`, aocl linker flags to `LDFLAGS` and aocl libs to `LIBS`.
   * CUDA and FPGA are mutually exclusive.
 Building with both `__PW_CUDA` and  `__PW_FPGA` will throw a compilation error.

+### 2s.
+COSMA (Distributed Communication-Optimal Matrix-Matrix Multiplication Algorithm)
+  * COSMA is a replacement of the pdgemm routine included in scalapack.
+The library supports both CPU and GPUs.
+No specific flag during compilation is needed to use the library in cp2k, excepted during linking time where the library should be placed in front of the scalapack library.
+  * see https://github.com/eth-cscs/COSMA for more information.

 ## 3. Compile

 ### 3a.
 ARCH files